Geometric Discord of any arbitrary dimensional bipartite system and its application in quantum key distribution: Applications

 Using the definition of geometric discord (\ref{discord_general}) for the state $\frac{\sigma_0+\sigma_1}{2}$ and simplifying (\ref{gdsigma}), we get

 Similarly, for the state $\frac{\sigma_{2}+\sigma_{3}}{2}$, we have

 Therefore, the distillable key rate $K_D$ can be calculated as

-where we have used the notation $D_{1}=\sqrt{D_A^{(d,d)}\left(\frac{\sigma_0+\sigma_1}{2}\right)}$ and $D_2=\sqrt{D_A^{(d,d)}\left(\frac{\sigma_2+\sigma_3}{2}\right)}$ for the convenience.\\ It can be clearly seen from (\ref{kd_formula_discord}) that the lower bound of $K_D$ depends upon the geometric discord of the $d^2$ dimensional states, denoted by $\sigma_i$'s where $i=0,1,2,3$.
+In the second line of the expression of $K_D$, given in (\ref{kd_formula_discord}), we have used $0\log_20=0$.
+Also, we introduce the notation $D_{1}=\sqrt{D_A^{(d,d)}\left(\frac{\sigma_0+\sigma_1}{2}\right)}$ and $D_2=\sqrt{D_A^{(d,d)}\left(\frac{\sigma_2+\sigma_3}{2}\right)}$, for the convenience.\\ It can be clearly seen from (\ref{kd_formula_discord}) that the lower bound of $K_D$ depends upon the geometric discord of the $d^2$ dimensional states, denoted by $\sigma_i$'s where $i=0,1,2,3$.
 One can observe that the lower bound of the key rate $K_D$ derived in (\ref{kd_formula_discord}) can be negative sometime and thus does not assure the successful key generation always.
 Therefore, our task will be to find the intervals of geometric discord $D_{1}$ and $D_{2}$ where $K_D$ is non-negative, i.e., we need to discover the intervals of $D_{1}$ and $D_{2}$ for which successful generation of the secret key is guaranteed.
 To achieve this, we put the restriction on $D_{1}$ and $D_{2}$ for which the following inequality holds

 Without any loss of generality, let us assume that $D_1\leq D_2$.
 Then, the inequality (\ref{kdg0_1}) reduces to

 Therefore, there exist states $\sigma_{0}$ and $\sigma_{1}$ for which the inequality (\ref{d1interval}) holds when